RamtinRassoli/drlnd-continuous-control/README.md

 foo@bar:~$ python main.py -h
 usage: main.py [-h] [--train]

-Banana Navigation Agent
+Unity Reacher Agent

 optional arguments:
-  -h, --help      show this help message and exit --train         Train the DQN agent if used, else load the trained weights
+  -h, --help      show this help message and exit --train         Train the DDPG agent if used, else load the trained weights
                   and play the game
   --weights PATH  path of .pth file with the trained weights
 ```
-For further details run `Navigation.ipynb`.
+For further details run `Reacher.ipynb`.